 Updated February 2017

-Writer Town has changed its name to Listiller.com.
-This was done to better reflect on everything the site has to offer.
+Writer Town has changed its name to better represent everything the site has to offer.

 Publish your articles for some great benefits, including:

-– Optionally earn 100% ad revenue (AdSense/Chitika required)
+– Optionally earn 100% ad revenue (your AdSense/Chitika code is required)

 – Include self-serving links

 – Your article is exposed to thousands of monthly visitors